Degeneracy of Planar Central Configurations in the $N$-Body Problem

 Equivalently we can study the symmetry from the point of view of mappings.
-We define the diagonal $SO(2)$-action on $\mathbf{R}^N\times\mathbf{R}^m $ and $\mathbf{R}^N$ by and
+We define the diagonal $SO(2)$-action on $\mathbf{R}^{2N}\times\mathbf{R}^M $ and $\mathbf{R}^{2N}$ by and

-Then the mapping $F(q,m)$ is $SO(2)$ rotation equivariant.
+Then the mapping $F(q,m)$ is equivariant with respect to the $SO(2)$-action.
 However, when we restrict to central configuration (i.e., the level surface $F=0$, it is rotation invariant), so the rotation symmetry is always there.

 Since the allowed symmetries depend on the concrete form of the equations of central configurations, we give all the possibilities for completeness.
-(1) fixing center of mass, due to rotation and scaling invariance we have two trivial zeros (\S 3.2); (2) killing scaling, we have three zeros due to translation and rotation invariance (\S 3.3); (3) if we keep all symmetry, we have four zeros (\S 3.4).
+(1) fixing the center of mass to be the origin and killing scaling, rotation invariance gives us one trivial zero (\S 3.2); (2) fixing only the center of mass to be the origin, due to rotation and scaling invariance we have two trivial zeros (\S 3.3); (3) killing scaling, we have three zeros due to translation and rotation invariance (\S 3.4); (4) if we keep all symmetry, we have four zeros (\S 3.5).

-\begin{remark} When we talk about the degeneracy of a solution to a system of equations which possesses symmetries like the case at hand about the central configurations, we can only define the nondegeneracy modulus the symmetries.
-We will give the precise definitions in the following sections. \end{remark}
+When we talk about the degeneracy of a solution to a system of equations which possesses symmetries like the case at hand about the central configurations, we can only define the nondegeneracy modulus the symmetries.
+We will give the precise definitions in the following sections.